awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 ## Recovering your data from a malfunctioning gateway or VM<a name="recover-from-gateway"></a>

 If your gateway or virtual machine malfunctions, you can recover data that has been uploaded to AWS and stored on a volume in Amazon S3\.
 For cached volumes gateways, you recover data from a recovery snapshot\.
 For stored volumes gateways, you can recover data from your most recent Amazon EBS snapshot of the volume\.
-For tape gateways, you recover one or more tapes from a recovery point to a new tape gateway\.
+For Tape Gateways, you recover one or more tapes from a recovery point to a new tape gateway\.

 If your cached volumes gateway becomes unreachable, you can use the following steps to recover your data from a recovery snapshot: